 So how does Competitor defend against the tortious interference claim, and what is the likely result?
 The answer has several steps, addressed below.
 Spoiler alert: most of the time it will come down to a jury deciding whether Competitor acted in “good faith,” which may effectively mean deciding who the jury likes better, Company or Competitor.

 Under Texas law, “justification” is a defense to a claim for damages for tortious interference.
 In a non-compete case, Competitor can prove justification by showing either (1) the non-compete is legally unenforceable, or (2) Competitor had a good faith belief—even if mistaken—that the non-compete was legally unenforceable.

 I addressed issue 1 in What a Litigator Looks For in the Typical Texas Non-Compete.
 Unenforceability is the same defense that Employee would raise on the breach of contract claim.
-If the judge rules that the non-compete is unenforceable, then there can be no liability for tortious interference with the non-compete.
+If the judge rules that the non-compete is unenforceable as written, then there can be no liability for tortious interference with the non-compete.